Tchayo/saleor-mpesa-plugin/README.md

 From the admin dashboard plugin settings, set up your organization's BUSINESS_SHORT_CODE, CONSUMER_KEY, CONSUMER_SECRET and PASSKEY.
 Without these keys the plugin will not work.

+in the utils file you can modify the **MPESA_EXPRESS_CALLBACK_URL** to your **SECURE** callback url.
+This is where you will receive callbacks from Mpesa with your transaction status.
+You can use the callbacks to update your payments appropriately.
+I would recommend you set the MPESA_EXPRESS_CALLBACK_URL in your settings.py file.

 Do Not forget to setup KES as your default currency.

 Use the change_currency command to change defaut currency for all models to KES i.e.